-"Especially being a single mom, in the past it was one of my biggest fears," not finding the right person, "and I didn't know if it was going to be out there for me," she shared with E!
-News last week before (almost) the whole cast of Jersey Shore visited her SiriusXM radio show.
-(Ronnie, you were missed.)
+"Especially being a single mom, in the past," not finding the right person "was one of my biggest fears," she shared with E!
+News in 2018, "and I didn't know if it was going to be out there for me."

 And Donnie Wahlberg, a divorced dad of two sons, wasn't looking for anything special—but then McCarthy walked into his life in 2013.
 Or, more accurately, he walked into hers as a guest on the VH1 talk show she had at the time.

-That's what happens when two people just can't get enough of each other.
+That's just what happens when two people still can't get enough of each other.

-"Let s just say we visually give 50 Shades of Grey a run for its money," McCarthy promised viewers in a blog post she wrote teasing that episode in March 2013.
+"Let's just say we visually give 50 Shades of Grey a run for its money," McCarthy promised viewers in a blog post she wrote teasing Wahlberg as her talk show guest in March 2013.
 "It gets steamy.
 I mean like really steamy.
 Being turned on by a guy is always fun but to have it legitimately happen to you on TV is to be turned back into a 12-year-old.
 By the time we get into the groundbreaking interview, my face turns fifty shades of RED."

-They had crossed paths once before, in 2012 when they were both guests on Watch What Happens: Live, but on that show they had a chaperone in Andy Cohen.
+They had crossed paths once before, in 2012, when they were both guests on Watch What Happens Live, but on that show they had Andy Cohen as a chaperone.

-The topics covered on Jenny's show included Justin Bieber (the scandalous celeb of the day), Donnie's early New Kids on the Block days, dirty talk ("Some guys do it wrong," McCarthy said; "I don't do it wrong," Wahlberg fired back) and Donnie's virginity (which he admitted to losing in a pile of snow, to his brother's girlfriend).
-The pair ended up snuggling on the floor sucking on lollipops, Wahlberg nibbling on the host's ear.
+The topics covered on McCarthy's show included Justin Bieber (the scandalous celeb of the day), Wahlberg's early New Kids on the Block days, dirty talk ("Some guys do it wrong," McCarthy said; "I don't do it wrong," he fired back) and Wahlberg's virginity (which he admitted to losing in a pile of snow, to his brother's girlfriend).
+The pair ended up snuggling on the floor sucking on lollipops, the guest nibbling on his host's ear.

 Still, despite the instant chemistry, it took two whole weeks for Wahlberg to ask her out.
 And yes, McCarthy was counting.

-Wahlberg admittedly sowed his oats from an early age as a member of New Kids on the Block, which he helped put together when he was barely 16, then married Kim Fey in 1999 after eight years of dating.
+Wahlberg admittedly sowed his oats from an early age as a member of NKOTB, which he helped put together when he was barely 16, then married Kim Fey in 1999 after eight years of dating.
 They mutually filed for divorce in 2008 and the split was finalized a year later.
-They're parents to sons Xavier, 25, and Elijah, 17.
+They're parents to sons Xavier, 29, and Elijah, 21.

-In 2010 Wahlberg scored a plum role in Blue Bloods and between that; NKOTB, which re-formed in 2007; and seeing his sons whenever possible he was too busy to get serious with anybody.
-He also had faith that the universe would help him out along the way.
+In 2010 the multi-talented star scored a plum role on Blue Bloods and between that, touring with NKOTB, which re-formed in 2007, and seeing his sons whenever possible, he was too busy to get serious with anybody.
+But he also had faith that the universe would help him out along the way.

-But when McCarthy was ready to settle down again, she was ready.
+But McCarthy knew when she was ready to settle down again.

 "It took two weeks for him to call me back, and I thought for sure he was playing for a different team, if you know what I'm saying," McCarthy cracked on PLJ-FM.
 "That's of course my ego, a girl's ego: 'He must be married, he's gay, what's wrong?'"

-They made their red carpet debut as a couple that August, at a fundraiser she hosted in St. Charles, Ill., to benefit her son's school, featuring pros from Dancing With the Stars as the evening's main entertainment.
+They made their red carpet debut as a couple in August 2013, at a fundraiser she hosted in St. Charles, Ill., to benefit her son's school, featuring pros from Dancing With the Stars as the evening's main entertainment.

-While their giddy PDA moments had some skeptics wondering whether they might be pouring it on for show, Wahlberg popped the question in April 2014, just over a year after they first met.
-He proposed with a yellow sapphire in hand and a little help from the other most important fellow in McCarthy's life, son Evan.
+While their giddy PDA moments had some skeptics wondering whether they might be pouring it on for show, Wahlberg popped the question in April 2014, a little more than a year after they first met.
+He proposed with a yellow sapphire in hand and a little help from the other most important guy in McCarthy's life, son Evan.

 "This weekend I was sitting with Donnie and he went into the other room and out came Evan with a card that said 'Will.'
 And he ran away and came back with a card that said 'You,' and I knew what was happening and I just started crying," McCarthy relayed the story on The View.
 "And then he came out with a card that said 'Marry,' but it was spelled 'Mary,' and the last time Donnie came out with Evan and Evan's shirt said 'Me?' and he was holding the ring.
 He asked, 'Will you marry me?'
 I of course said yes.